bitrise-steplib/steps-deploy-to-bitrise-io/README.md

 **NOTE**

-If you want to use your step in your projects `bitrise.yml`:
+If you want to use your step in your project's `bitrise.yml`:

 1. git push the step into it's repository
 2. reference it in your `bitrise.yml` with the `git::PUBLIC-GIT-CLONE-URL@BRANCH` step reference style: